odoo/technical-training/10-reports/README.md

 - one page showing all the tasks you have to do,
 - another page with the same information but ordered by partner.

-## Problem 03: Library

-Create a web page for users to rent a book directly from the website.
-You can rent a given book only if nobody has rented this book before you.

 ## References

 * [Qweb](https://www.odoo.com/documentation/11.0/reference/qweb.html)